Roi Mata

+Among the bearers of the Roi Mata title, the most famous is the last one, a man believed to have lived around year 1600.
+That chief is often designated as "Roi Mata", with no formal distinction from its predecessors — a source of potential confusion.

-In 2008, three sites associated with Roi Mata, on the islands of Efate, Lelepa and Eretoka, were made UNESCO World Heritage Sites.
+In 2008, three sites associated with Roi Mata, on the islands of Efate, Lelepa and Eretoka, were made UNESCO World Heritage Sites, including Roi Mata’s residence, the site of his death and Roi Mata’s mass burial site.

 Roi Mata's grave

 Roi Mata's elaborate grave, containing the bodies of over 25 members of his retinue, was discovered by French archaeologist José Garanger in 1967 and inscribed on the World Heritage List in 2008.
 Garanger was able to locate the grave on Eretoka island by analyzing local folklore.
 According to legend, when Roi Mata conquered the land, his first goal was to unite the tribes to form an army.

 His reign is reputed to have been a peaceful one.
 Roi Mata was fatally poisoned by his brother.
 His body was not buried in his homeland and his name was not used in future generations because the locals feared his spirit.